InsaneMonster/NistRng/README.rst

 For a simple use case, refer to benchmark provided in the repository.
 For advanced use, refer to the built-in documentation and to the provided source code in the repository.

+**Current issues**

+Currently the slow speed of both the Serial and Approximate Entropy tests is an open issue.
+Any solution or improvement is welcome.